anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 1. An optional flag field (as unsigned integer),
 2. The question section (as array),
+3. An optional answer section (as array),
-3. An optional authority section (as array), and
+4. An optional authority section (as array), and
-4. An optional additional section (as array)
+5. An optional additional section (as array)

 If the first item of the query is an array, it is the question section, if it is an unsigned integer, it is as flag field and maps to the header flags in {{-dns}} and the "DNS Header Flags"